Introduction

 Shaniwar Wada Facts

-- A famous television reality named “The Amazing Race Asia” show once featured the Shaniwar Wada.
-On the other hand Bollywood movie named Bajirao Mastani also displayed similar view of Shaniwar Wada.
+3. A famous television reality named “The Amazing Race Asia” once featured Shaniwar Wada.
+On the other hand, a Bollywood movie named Bajirao Mastani also displayed a similar view of Shaniwar Wada.

-- After the rise of the Maratha Kingdom, the Shaniwar Wada was transformed into a centre in the Politics of India.
+5. After the rise of the Maratha Kingdom, the Shaniwar Wada was transformed into a center in the Politics of India.
 Many political events in the 18th century took place here.

-- The opening ceremony for the Wada was planned and performed in line with the customs of the Hindu religion.
-This happened on the 22nd of January, 1732.
+6. The opening ceremony for the Wada was planned and performed in line with the customs of the Hindu religion.
+This happened on January 22, 1732.

 Potential of Shaniwar Wada to become World Heritage Site